-Architect by training, Canadian by birth, Nathalie Jean has lived and worked in Milan for thirty years.
+Architect by training, Canadian by birth, Nathalie Jean has lived and worked in Milan for thirty five years.

-Since 1998, her jewellery collections have been presented and sold at 10 Corso Como in Milan and Seoul, Nilufar gallery in Milan, Donna Karan’s flagship store in New York, Adelaide in Tokyo, Ronce Noire gallery in Paris.
+Since 1998, her jewelry collections have been presented and sold at 10 Corso Como in Milan and Seoul, Nilufar gallery in Milan, Donna Karan’s flagship store in New York, Adelaide in Tokyo, Ronce Noire gallery in Paris.
 It has been part of numerous exhibitions around the world.

 Conversation with Nathalie Jean

 I love every step of the jewelry making process from the idea that slowly emerges in your brain to the finished piece.
-I very rarely look at jewellery books.
+I very rarely look at jewelry books.
 Inspiration comes from nature, both macroscopic and microscopic; from my travels or the novels I read; and from the most unexpected scenes or objects.
 I sketch a lot, eventually moving to the computer to draw the project; I only work only in 2D.
 We start making prototypes early on, modifying the designs until they are “perfect”.
 I particularly like the shop work: wax sculpting and metal work, melting and pouring it, feeling its heat when it passes through the rolling mills, or the way two pieces of metal magically become one when I solder or weld them.
 The pieces, all made in our shop, are either “pièce unique”, limited edition, or very small productions.

-Solo shows and presentation
+Solo shows and presentations

 2009 Suite Birmane – Nilufar Gallery, Milan